alifahsanul/tennis_collaboration_competition/report.md

 # Report of Assignment
-This report explains the method used to solve the Continuous Control Project and the result.
+This report explains the method used to solve the Collaboration and Competition Project and the result.

 <img src = "media/agent1_speed_frame.gif" width="700">